 The Pete Best: George Carlin joked about this after he replaced Ringo Starr.

 Playing Against Type: George Carlin, the legendary comedian famous for his profane material played Mr. Conductor in the US version.
+Carlin stated in an interview he had taken the role with the direct intent of doing this and showing a different side to him.

 Recursive Adaptation: The show garnered it's own magazine series, with some of it's original stories actually adapted into episodes of the show itself in Seasons Three and Five.
 Incidentally the magazine's writer at the time eventually ended up lead writer for the show come Season Seventeen.